gl0527/OpenGL/README.md

 ## Installation
 ### Supported operating systems
 Theoretically all Linux distributions.

-Tested on `Linux Mint 19` and `Linux Mint 20.1`.
+Tested on the following distros:
+* Linux Mint 19
+* Linux Mint 20.1
+* Debian 10

 ### Prerequisites
 The following packages are required to go on with the installation process: `git`, `cmake` and `g++`.